datsoftlyngby/soft2019spring-algorithms/Weeklies/Week_05/Weekly_05.md

 ##### Main Subject

-1. Introduction to the course, expectations, infrastructure and the overall plan (My makeshift Excel Sheet :-) ).
+1. Introduction to the course
+ * expectations
+ * infrastructure
+ * the overall plan for the semester
-2. Simple algorithms, analysis.
+2. Simple algorithms, analysis
+ * exercises

 ##### Subject & Goal
  * Insertion sort, selection sort.